Health Studies

 Course Experience: University-Based Experience

-HLTB41H3 - Introduction to the Social Determinants of Health
+HLTB41H3 - Social Determinants of Health

 This course introduces students to Social Determinants of Health (SDOH) approaches to reducing health inequities, and improving individual and population health.
-Students will critically explore the social, political, economic, and historic conditions that shape the everyday lives, and influence the health, of people.
+Students will critically explore the social, political, economic, and historic conditions that shape the everyday lives, and influence the health of people.

 Prerequisite: HLTA02H3 and HLTA03H3